 - Prepare the emails from your private server using the self-hosted email software.

-- Once the solo ad gets delivered with any extra clicks as well, contact your customer again and provide them your tracking stats.
+- Once the solo ad gets delivered with any extra clicks promised as well, contact your customer again and provide them your tracking stats.

 - Ask customer for a testimonial and find out how the solo went.

-Well it can be with the right tools…
+Well it can be with some experience and having the right tools for the job…

 The Tools You Will Need

-As usually, having the right tools can really make life easier when it comes to selling solo ads…
+As usually, having the right tools can really make life easier and it’s true as well for when it comes to selling solo ads…

 - Self-Hosted Email Software like Arp Reach or Interspire or the super easy self-host mailer (using Amazon SES) Sendy Mailer…